Xethrus/Keep-Typing/On going game-plan.md

             those words to show correct or incorrect typing.
 It is important that I make the user type the letter correct before continuing.
 This means making them have to delete what is typed and retype the failed char.
+3: Step by Step
+      Trying to figure out my plan of attack here step by step.

+           1. Assign a bunch of words to my vector of class Word

+           2. Make some sort of cursor/position that moves through the characters(indexing) of the class Word member string "wordChars"
+                  2.1: I have to make it display the movement through words that are printed onto a graphic screen.
+To start I need to make it so that every time a key is pressed a character is colored green.
+Demarcating that it has been typed.

+           3. Restrain the movement by making conditionals that check if you have pressed the current index.
+Making it so you have to "delete" the key you mispressed.